ceetaro/Suitkaise/site/sktime/sktime-how-to-use.md

 while something:
     if something_went_wrong():
-        y.yawn()
-        sktime.sleep(0.5)
+        y.yawn()  # After 5 yawns, sleeps for 3 seconds, then auto-resets
     else:
         do_work() # run your program code
-        sktime.sleep(0.5)

 ```
-If something goes wrong 5 times, the program will sleep for 3 seconds.
+If something goes wrong 5 times, the program will sleep for 3 seconds, then continue (counter resets).

 ---